-I didn't respond, and within an hour, Huffington Post published an article linking to several of the short clips A.O. had previously posted on YouTube and elsewhere.
-Like others before them, HuffPo had not authenticated the clips, on which no actual images could be seen.
+I didn't respond, and within an hour, Huffington Post rushed out an article linking to several of the short clips A.O. had previously posted on YouTube and elsewhere (including a partial audio clip of the 47-percent comment).
+Like others before them, HuffPo had not authenticated the clips, on which no clear video could be seen.
 But they reported that the source had given the full video to me.

 I conferred with my colleagues and within minutes we launched our story and embedded excerpts of the video, with Romney clearly visible as he spoke.

 It was an immediate sensation.
 Reporters besieged me with phone calls and emails.
 News outlets wanted more information about the video.
 Tweets were flying.
 The story exploded on Facebook.